 Stroke is a life-changing event – but not an inevitable one.
 According to the National Stroke Association, up to 80% of strokes could have been prevented through management and modification of risk factors including high blood pressure, diabetes, and cholesterol.

-The Rochester General Hospital Stroke Center is committed to providing the highest level of stroke care including rapid assessment by a specialized stroke team, the most advanced treatment options for acute stroke, and education about stroke risk factors for patients, family members and the community.
+The Rochester General Hospital Stroke Center is committed to providing the highest level of stroke care including rapid assessment by a specialized stroke team, the most advanced treatment options for acute stroke care, and education about stroke risk factors for patients, family members and the community.
 The care our patients receive is our number one priority.

 About the Rochester General Stroke Center

 RGH is one of the busiest Stroke Centers in Western New York.
-The RGH Stroke Center provides comprehensive medical treatment for stroke and related conditions - from immediate treatment for people experiencing an acute stroke to specialized follow-up care for those coping with the after effects of stroke or other related conditions.
-The mission of the RGH Stroke Center is to provide exceptional quality acute care and secondary stroke prevention to adults with ischemic or hemorrhagic stroke and transient cerebral ischemia.
+The RGH Stroke Center provides comprehensive medical treatment for stroke care and related conditions - from immediate treatment for people experiencing an acute stroke to specialized follow-up care for those coping with the after effects of stroke or other related conditions.
+The mission of the RGH Stroke Center is to provide exceptional quality acute stroke care and secondary stroke prevention to adults with ischemic or hemorrhagic stroke and transient cerebral ischemia.